MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 Analyzing the chart:

 - **Green oval on the left –** The latency remains consistent at 10 ms. The load increases from 800 IOPS to 2400 IOPS.
-This is the absolute floor to how quickly an IO request can be processed by the underlying storage.
+This is the absolute floor to how quickly an I/O request can be processed by the underlying storage.
 This is subject to the specifics of the storage solution.
 - **Burgundy oval on the right –** The throughput remains flat from the exit of the green circle through to the end of the data collection while the latency continues to increase.
 This is demonstrating that when the request volumes exceed the physical limitations of the underlying storage, the longer the requests spend sitting in the queue waiting to be sent out to the storage subsystem.

 Applying this knowledge:

-- **Impact to a user querying membership of a large group –** Assume this requires reading 1MB of data from the disk, the amount of IO and how long it takes can be evaluated as follows:
+- **Impact to a user querying membership of a large group –** Assume this requires reading 1 MB of data from the disk, the amount of I/O and how long it takes can be evaluated as follows:
   - Active Directory database pages are 8 KB in size.
   - A minimum of 128 pages need to be read in from disk.
   - Assuming nothing is cached, at the floor (10 ms) this is going to take a minimum 1.28 seconds to load the data from disk in order to return it to the client.
 At 20 ms, where the throughput on storage has long since maxed out and is also the recommended maximum, it will take 2.5 seconds to get the data from disk in order to return it to the end user.